Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 the motivation for the concept telling this information, is because it is time to explore where this world will head towards after eons of remaining static...

 - After the conversation, the concept will leave in a way that is fitting.
 - after the cinversation with Bahath, the party will return to the city and either report to verdant, or something else happens.
-They might even go to erm that one guy, Shiv, to collect their reward after telling Shiv about the information.
-I will roll for [a magic item on table F](https://dungeonmastertools.github.io/) as per agreement.
+They might even go to erm that one guy, Shiv, to collect their reward after

 - the combat and information of the badawi will take the good part of the day, and it will be daytime when they get back to the city.
 	- they will notice that, during the day, the shops they went to are closed and the market stalls seem to be more active